Dartmouth-Data-Analytics-Core/DAC-RNAseq-pipeline/README.md

 * **annotation_gtf** - Absolute path to genome annotation file (.gtf) of [*Featurecouts*](http://subread.sourceforge.net/) or [*RSEM*](https://deweylab.github.io/RSEM/)
 * **picard_strand** - "FIRST_READ_TRANSCRIPTION_STRAND" "SECOND_READ_TRANSCRIPTION_STRAND"
 * **featurecounts_strand** - "1" or "2" #1 for first read transcription strand, 2 for second.*

+## Utilities
+For instructions on how to automatically generate a sample sheet and run FastQC for raw sequencing quality checks see `Utilities/Utility_README.md`

 ## Running tests using pre-built environments on Discovery